Try Semrush

 For example, this post was kind of a dud:

-But 13k views is still WAY more than I’m getting on most other social networks.
+But over 13k views is still WAY more than we’d get on almost any other social network.

 But you can’t just spam people and expect it to work.

-For example, I get generic emails like this all the time:
+For example, we get generic emails like this all the time:

 Generic outreach email

-But when someone takes the time to send me a personalized message, I’ll at least check out their post.
+But when someone takes the time to send me a personalized message, it’s far more likely the recipient will at least check out your post.

 Personalized outreach email